cncf/tag-observability/whitepaper.md

 * Gaps around Observability
   * *Machine Learning, Anomaly Detection, and Analytics* - There are some pretty strong and opposing opinions on whether ML/Analytics can be useful in the Observability space.
 We need someone with experience to explain to the community where and why it can be useful and where and why it cannot.
   * *Monitoring Streaming APIs* - There are two very well known monitoring methodologies today.
 USE method to monitor compute resources and RED method to monitor request-based services.
 Both methodologies do not apply for Streaming APIs and, with the popularization of Remote Procedure Calls(RPC), we need to come up with a clear methodology to monitor them.
   * *eBPF* - eBPF is a revolutionary technology that can run sandboxed programs in the Linux kernel without changing kernel source code or loading a kernel module.
-It can help us achieve the long-time dream of observing systems without adding extra instrumentation with some creativity.
+With some creativity, it can help us achieve the long-time dream of observing systems without adding extra instrumentation.
 Even though the possibilities are endless, eBPF is not that popular.
 We'd like to tell our readers how eBPF and related tools can be a game-changer in the Observability space and why they're still not that popular.
   * *Observing short-lived systems* - Observability in the FaaS/Serverless space is still very weak, we'd like to tell our readers why it's so difficult to observe this kind of systems.
 How does Pull vs Push based models can interact with them and why performance overhead has been an issue for so long.